mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 ## Use only the real part of scaling factor `alpha` for Hermitian matrix rank-1 and rank-k updates

 For Hermitian rank-1 and rank-k matrix updates, if users provide a scaling factor `alpha`, it must have zero imaginary part.
-Otherwise, the matrix update will not be Hermitian, because all elements on the diagonal of a Hermitian matrix must have nonzero imaginary part.
+Otherwise, the matrix update will not be Hermitian, because all elements on the diagonal of a Hermitian matrix must have zero imaginary part.
 Even though $A A^H$ is mathematically always Hermitian, if $\alpha$ has nonzero imaginary part, then $\alpha A A^H$ may no longer be a Hermitian matrix.
 For example, if $A$ is the identity matrix (with ones on the diagonal and zeros elsewhere) and $\alpha = i$ (the imaginary unit, which is the square root of negative one), then $\alpha A A^H$ is the diagonal matrix whose diagonal elements are all $i$, and thus has nonzero imaginary part.

-The specification of `hermitian_matrix_rank_1_update` and `hermitian_matrix_rank_k_update` does not currently require that `alpha` have nonzero imaginary part.
+The specification of `hermitian_matrix_rank_1_update` and `hermitian_matrix_rank_k_update` does not currently require that `alpha` have zero imaginary part.
 We propose fixing this by making these update algorithms only use the real part of `alpha`, as in _`real-if-needed`_`(alpha)`.
 This solution is consistent with our proposed resolution of <a href="https://cplusplus.github.io/LWG/issue4136">LWG Issue 4136</a>, "Specify behavior of [linalg] Hermitian algorithms on diagonal with nonzero imaginary part," where we make Hermitian rank-1 and rank-k matrix updates use only the real part of matrices' diagonals.

 We begin with a summary of all the Hermitian matrix BLAS routines, how scaling factors influence their mathematical correctness.
 Then, we explain how these scaling factor concerns translate into [linalg] function concerns.
 Finally, we discuss alternative solutions.